 Beneficiaries can usually choose their own preferred payout when they file the insurance claim.
 The right option may depend on their needs and life situation.
 For instance, a beneficiary with a mortgage may request a lump sum payout to pay off their home, but others may prefer a payout in the form of an annual income.
 And an older dependent beneficiary may choose to receive an annuity to supplement their pension.
 It may be a good idea for you to discuss payout options with your beneficiaries.

 Life insurance companies usually offer a variety of death benefit payout options.
-Beneficiaries can generally determine the best option for them based on their life circumstances and preferences.
+Beneficiaries can generally determine the best option for their needs based on their life circumstances and preferences.
 Lump sum payouts, installment-based payouts, and a checking account-style arrangement are some options that may be available to your loved ones.

-Aflac offers life insurance plans such as term life and whole insurance with guaranteed death benefits that suit a wide range of insurance needs.
+Aflac offers life insurance plans such as term life and whole insurance with guaranteed death benefit payouts that suit a wide range of needs.
 Learn more and get a quote today.